RadekKlucz/determination-of-the-mass-of-the-pleiades/README.md

-# determination-of-the-mass-of-the-pleiades
-# :milky_way: Astronomical data analysis project
+# :milky_way: Determination-of-the-mass-of-the-pleiades

-Project in R language using astronomical data provided from <>.
+Project in R language using astronomical.
 All theoretical information is available in the report folder in pdf or html format.

+## :keyboard: About source code

+The script seems to be trying to analyze data of mass star cluster by performing calculations and creating visualizations.

+Here is a brief summary of what the script is doing:

+1. Loading the data from the file pleiades.txt.
+2. Defining functions compute_degrees() and generall_function() to calculate the right ascension, declination, and other values.
+3. Calculating the right ascension and declination in hours and degrees, respectively.
+4. Calculating the average distance and average proper motions in right ascension and declination directions.
+5. Correcting proper motions for the average values and calculating the velocity in meters per second.
+6. Calculating the size of the star cluster in meters and its mass using the velocity dispersion.
+7. Sorting the data by the distance from the cluster center and splitting it into 19 parts.
+8. Calculating the 90th percentile of each part of the data and storing it in a list.

 ## 🧑‍💻 Technology stack

-* Docker
 * R language
   * nortest
   * outliers